-With the creation of the Manhattan Project National Historical Park in November 2015, and in partnership with the National Park Service, the Department of Energy has expanded public access to B Reactor for 2016.
-B Reactor Tour season will run from mid-April through mid-November and includes more than 12,500 tour seats.
-Tours will be offered Monday through Saturday.
+With the creation of the Manhattan Project National Historical Park in November 2015, and in partnership with the National Park Service, the Department of Energy has expanded public access to B Reactor.
+The B Reactor tour season runs from mid-April through mid-November with tours offered Monday through Saturday.

 Call (509) 376-1647 to register or inquire about tours for schools or private groups.